Dael-the-Mailman/Dael-the-Mailman/README.md

 # Hi there 👋.
 I'm Kaleb Ugalde

-## Mechanical Engineering Major with a Specialization in Controls and Robotics @ UCSD who also likes to program
+## Mechanical Engineering Major with a Specialization in Controls and Robotics and Mathematics Minor @ UCSD who also likes to program

 About Me:
 - 😁 Self-taught programmer